conduktor/terraform-provider-conduktor/docs/resources/group_v2.md

 Required:

-- `permissions` (List of String) Set of all permissions to apply on the resource.
+- `permissions` (Set of String) Set of all permissions to apply on the resource.
 See https://docs.conduktor.io/platform/reference/resource-reference/console/#permissions for more details
 - `resource_type` (String) Type of the resource to apply permission on valid values are: CLUSTER, CONSUMER_GROUP, KAFKA_CONNECT, KSQLDB, PLATFORM, SUBJECT, TOPIC

 Optional: